This Is the Best Time of Day to Drink Coffee (It’s Not When You Wake Up)

 How much caffeine should you drink?

 The U.S. Food and Drug Administration (FDA) is a little more generous with its recommendations.
 The FDA says a healthy adult can usually drink up to 400 milligrams of caffeine a day—the equivalent of about four or five cups of coffee—with no negative effects.
 However, different people are more sensitive to caffeine and some have built up a caffeine tolerance.
-(Drinking for longevity?
-This is how much coffee you need to drink to live longer.)
+(Learn about the different types of coffee to see which is best for you.)

 Regardless of when you decide to drink your java, try to avoid drinking coffee (or stick to decaf!) starting in mid-afternoon.
 A study published in the Journal of Clinical Sleep Medicine found that drinking caffeine even six hours prior to bedtime significantly disturbed sleep compared to placebos.
 The study authors say that caffeine has “important disruptive effects on sleep,” so they suggest stopping caffeine at least six hours before you go to sleep.